jaluebbe/HeightMap/README.md

 Put https://wxs-telechargement.ign.fr/jvam1hsjm11u8voorw81v2xb/telechargement/prepackage/BDALTI-75M_PACK_FXX_2018-01-24$BDALTIV2_2-0_75M_ASC_LAMB93-IGN69_FRANCE_2018-01-15/file/BDALTIV2_2-0_75M_ASC_LAMB93-IGN69_FRANCE_2018-01-15.7z to downloads/ and unpack its content.
 Call bd_alti75_data_conversion.py for conversion of ASCII to binary data.
-Finally, call create_bd_alti75_min_max_cache.py to generate a cache of min/max values.
+You may call create_bd_alti75_min_max_cache.py to generate a cache of min/max values.
+The cache for the recent version mentioned here is already included in the repository.

 ### SRTM (tiles of each 1 arc minute coverage with 30m resolution, registration required):